isc-projects/stork/doc/dev/devel.rst

     $ rake demo:up

 The demo environment gathers some performance statistics in the background continuously.
-The collected metrics can be view on demand using the following
+The collected metrics can be viewed on demand using the following
 command:

 .. code-block:: console